-There’s a reason why so many people who have been to Bali don’t want to leave.
+There’s a reason why so many people who’ve been to Bali don’t want to leave.
 It has been called, “the morning of the world” and to be honest, it does it justice.
 I was blown away by its cultural richness, festivals, green fields, traditional dances, the many temples, food and of course the friendliness of its people.
 However, there’s also the other side of the island (very few areas) which is where typically people tend to go, only to hate it later and “say Bali is tacky”.

 1. Go trekking in the jungle and cool down at a waterfall

 I’d recommend Tegenungan Waterfall near Ubud and Munduk Waterfall and trek in North Bali for a proper jungle trekking and adventure.

 2. Experience a Balinese dance

-The best place to experience this is in Ubud at the Lotus Pond in the Puri Saraswati Temple by the Cenik Wayah Dance Group.
+The best place to experience this is in Ubud at the Lotus Pond in the Puri Saraswati Temple performed by the Cenik Wayah Gamelan Dance Group.
 Chances are they will perform different dances in one presentation.
 It can also be a great opportunity for you to learn more about the Gamelan which is Bali’s traditional music, made up of mostly percussive instruments.

 3. Dip into some hot springs

 4. Forget about Kuta and Seminyak

 If you really want to explore great beaches and see fewer tourists, go instead to Dream Beach or Padang Padang.
-Cleaner, less touristy and crowded.
-However, if you have the budget for it, and want to pamper yourself for a few days you should know Seminyak has some of the best luxury spa-resorts on the island, and the food and service are super high-end.
-I can recommend staying at Th Seminyak Hotel & Spa, you won’t regret it.
+Cleaner and less crowded.
+However, if you have a bit more budget, and want to pamper yourself for a few days you should know that Seminyak has some of the best luxury spa-resorts on the island, and the food and service are super high-end.
+I can recommend The Seminyak Hotel & Spa, which was an experience I’ll never forget.

 5. Walk along the rice paddies

-There are so many around Bali but the best ones to visit are located in Jatiluwih and Tegallalang.
+There are so many around Bali but the best and most visited ones are located in Jatiluwih and Tegallalang.
 Just be careful, bring trekking boots with you and stick to the paths, otherwise, you can damage the fields and could get told off, just like me, oops!

 6. Pay a visit to the twin lakes of Danau Tamblingan and Danau Buyan in Northen Bali